Constraints on parity and Lorentz violations from gravitational waves: a comparison between single-parameter and multi-parameter analysis: Introduction

 In general, one would expect that a simultaneous estimation of all relevant deformation parameters through a {\em multi-parameter analysis} would yield more robust and comprehensive constraints on parity and Lorentz violations in modified gravity theories.
 However, this approach demands an exhaustive exploration of the possible combinations of deformation parameters, which is computationally expensive and inefficient, given a large number of modified theories of gravity in the literature.

 A similar issue has been investigated in the context of the parametrized inspiral test of GR within the parametrized post-Einsteinian framework \cite{Perkins:2022fhr}.
 This framework introduces fractional deformation parameters to modify the GW phase predicted by the post-Newtonian approximation to GR at each post-Newtonian order.
-A detailed analysis in \cite{Perkins:2022fhr} demonstrates that the single-parameter analysis of the parametrized inspiral waveform is quit robust compared to the multi-parameter analysis.
+Using a new prior of the deformation parameters that restricts the impact of the covariances of multi-parameters, it is shown in ref.~\cite{Perkins:2022fhr} that the single-parameter analysis of the parametrized inspiral waveform is quite robust compared to the multi-parameter analysis.
 Motivated by these findings, this paper examines the robustness of single-parameter analysis for constraining parity and Lorentz violations using the parametric framework described in \cite{Zhu:2023rrx, Zhao:2019xmm}.
 Specifically, we consider a set of multi-parameter GW waveforms incorporating parity- and Lorentz-violating effects and conduct a series of full Bayesian parameter estimation studies.
 These multi-parameter waveforms are well-motivated by several modified gravity theories.
 By comparing the constraints obtained from the multi-parameter analysis with those from the single-parameter analysis, we find that the two are generally consistent in magnitude.
-For some models, the inclusion of multiple parameters leads to tighter constraints, while for others, the constraints are slightly weaker.
+For some models, the inclusion of multiple parameters leads to slightly weaker (but still comparable) constraints.

 This paper is organized as follows.
 In Sec.~II, we introduce the parametrization for characterizing the parity- and Lorentz-violating effects in GW propagation and the corresponding modified waveforms.
 In Sec.~III, we construct four specific multi-parameter waveform models, and in Sec.~IV, a brief introduction to Bayesian analysis and the settings of GW detectors used in our work are presented.
 In Sec.~V, the main results of constraining the parity- and Lorentz-violating effects are presented and discussed.
 We summarize the results and conclusions in Sec.~VI.